RocketLeagueMapmaking/RL-docs/docs/more/contribute.md

 :::details Development and local testing
 The project utilises `vuepress` in order to create pages for our documentation, running on a Node backend.
+Tips and tricks on how to style a page can be found [here](../assets)

 ### Dependencies
 1. Install [Node v10+](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) (or later).